ianjdarrow/monotonic/README.md

 }
 ```

 You can also split the timestamp and nonce back out.
-This is mostly useful with `outputFormat: 'numeric'`.
+This is mostly useful with `outputFormat: 'number'`.

 ```js
 const mono = new Monotonic({ outputFormat: "number" });